Toumliline

 Toumliline (in Standard Moroccan Amazigh, ⵜⵓⵎⵍⵉⵍⵉⵏ) is a small town and rural commune in Taroudant Province of the Souss-Massa-Drâa region of Morocco.
 At the time of the 2004 census, the commune had a total population of 3000 people living in 665 households.

+Toumliline monastery

+In the vicinity of the town lies the former monastery of Toumliline which hosted the famous "International Meetings", interfaith dialogues, between 1956 and 1964.
+The monastery was the filming location for the acclaimed movie "Of Gods and Men".